Dalai Lama: 1st Dalai Lama

 By establishing it at Shigatse in the middle of Tsang, Gendun Drup expanded the Gelugpa sphere of influence, and his own, from the Lhasa region of Ü to this province, which was the stronghold of the Karma Kagyu school and their patrons, the rising Tsangpa dynasty.
 Tashilhunpo eventually became 'Southern Tibet's greatest monastic university' with a complement of 3,000 monks.

 Gendun Drup was said to be the greatest scholar-saint ever produced by Narthang Monastery and became 'the single most important lama in Tibet'.
 Through hard work he became a leading lama, known as 'Perfecter of the Monkhood', 'with a host of disciples'.
 Famed for his Buddhist scholarship, he was also referred to as Panchen Gendun Drup, 'Panchen' being an honorary title designating 'great scholar'.
 By the great Jonangpa master Bodong Chokley Namgyal he was accorded the honorary title Tamchey Khyenpa meaning "The Omniscient One", an appellation that was later assigned to all Dalai Lama incarnations.

-At the age of 50, he entered meditation retreat at Narthang.
-As he grew older, Karma Kagyu adherents, finding their sect was losing too many recruits to the monkhood to burgeoning Gelugpa monasteries, tried to contain Gelug expansion by launching military expeditions against them.
+At the age of 50, he entered meditation retreat at Narthang Monastery.
+As he grew older, Karma Kagyu adherents, finding their sect was losing too many recruits to burgeoning Gelugpa monasteries, tried to contain Gelug expansion by launching military expeditions against them.
 This led to decades of military and political power struggles between Tsangpa dynasty forces and others across central Tibet.
 In an attempt to ameliorate these clashes, Gendun Drup issued a poem of advice to his followers advising restraint from responding to violence with more violence and urged compassion and patience instead.
-The poem, entitled Shar Gang Rima, "The Song of the Eastern Snow Mountains", became one of his most enduring popular literary works.
+The poem, titled Shar Gang Rima ("The Song of the Eastern Snow Mountains"), became one of his most enduring popular literary works.

 Gendun Drup's spiritual accomplishments brought him substantial donations from devotees which he used to build and furnish new monasteries, as well as to print and distribute Buddhist texts and to maintain monks and meditators.
 In 1474, at the age of 84, he went on a final teaching tour by foot to visit Narthang Monastery.
-Returning to Tashilhunpo he died 'in a blaze of glory, recognised as having attained Buddhahood'.
+Returning to Tashilhunpo he died "in a blaze of glory, recognised as having attained Buddhahood".